 Our Interscholastic Sports Program for Middle & Upper School athletes emphasizes developing athletic skills, sportsmanship, leadership, teamwork, confidence, social skills, and the ability to compete both physically, intellectually, and emotionally.

-Sports include: soccer, cross country, flag football, ice hockey, basketball, lacrosse, track & field, ultimate frisbee, and golf.
+Sports include: soccer, cross country, flag football, ice hockey, basketball, lacrosse, track & field, ultimate frisbee, golf, and badminton.

 Fall Sports Team Websites

-Click icon below to go to the team website for information and game schedules.
+Click icon below to go to the team website for information and game/meet schedules.

 Fall Sports Registration Info

 Please read fully and carefully before enrolling your child in a sports program.

 |☑️ Physical Exams - Log in to your Magnus account to check the status of your child's physical exam.
 In order to participate in Carroll athletics, your child's physical must be dated no more than 13 months prior to the start of the season (the Spring season begins on September 11, 2023).
 The Next Action Date listed in the Annual Physical Exam section is the date that the physical will no longer be current.
 If the Next Action Date (expiration date) is prior to 9/11/2023, please make arrangements for your child to have a physical, as they will be unable to participate in any team activities (practices or competition) until the physical is current.
 Any new physical exams should be uploaded to Magnus so our school nurses can approve them and clear the athlete for play.|